-According to table 2, there was a statistically significant inverse association between higher exposure to fungal diversity around birth and sensitization to aero-allergens at 6 years (3rd tertile versus 1st tertile: 0.26 (0.10-0.70)), adjusted for covariates.
-High fungal diversity in dust conferred also protection for ever wheezing until the age of 10 years (3rd tertile versus 1st tertile: 0.42 (0.18-0.96)).
+High fungal diversity in dust also conferred protection for ever wheezing until the age of 10 years (3rd tertile versus 1st tertile: aOR = 0.42; 95% CI: 0.18, 0.96).
 However, in the longitudinal view (GEE models), considering the impact of several follow-ups and their correlation with each other, the inverse effects attenuated.
-The association between exposure to higher fungal diversity and sensitization to aero-allergens as well as wheezing did not attain statistical significance (0.61 (0.24-1.59), and 0.57 (0.26-1.22), respectively).
-Sensitivity analyses revealed that there was also a statistically significant association with wheezing until 2 years in the logistic regression model as well as the GEE model for early exposure to fungal diversity (Supplementary table 1).
+The association between exposure to higher fungal diversity and sensitization to aero-allergens as well as wheezing did not attain statistical significance (aOR = 0.61; 95% CI: 0.24, 1.59, and aOR = 0.57; 95% CI: 0.26, 1.22, respectively).
+Sensitivity analyses revealed that there was also a statistically significant association with wheezing until 2 years in the logistic regression model as well as the GEE model for early exposure to fungal diversity (see Table S1).
 There was no significant association between exposure to bacterial diversity with any of the outcomes tested.